eniac/mu2sls/ARTIFACT_README.md

 - Is there a way to give the exact Cloudlab configuration setup in a programatic way for them to start the cloudlab instance?
 - Should we provide source code on Zenodo or github?
 - TODO: Provide a virtual box with all dependencies for both local and remote development.
+- TODO: Make sure that running all experiments one after the other gives reasonable results (sometime it didn't when we run it on our own)

 # Artifact Documentation for "Executing Microservice Applications on Serverless, Correctly"